This post contains affiliate links and I may earn a commission if you make a purchase.

 - Bonus for refinancing your student loan

-Refer your friends to refinance their student loan at Splash Financial and you each get a $250 bonus.
+Refer your friends to refinance their student loans at Splash Financial, and you each get a $250 bonus.

 For you medical professionals, Laurel Road might be the perfect company to refinance your loan through.